rl-institut/oemof-B3/docs/model_structure.rst

 There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.

 Further information about specific parameters should be known.
-Components can receive keywords for the electricity gas relation constraint in variable `output_parameters`.
+Components can receive keywords for the electricity gas relation constraint in variable :attr:`output_parameters`.
-Keywords of components powered by gas start with `config.settings.optimize.gas_key` and such powered with electricity with `config.settings.optimize.el_key` followed by `carrier` and `region` (example: `{"electricity-heat_decentral-B": 1}`).
+Keywords of components powered by gas start with :attr:`config.settings.optimize.gas_key` and such powered with electricity with :attr:`config.settings.optimize.el_key` followed by :attr:`carrier` and :attr:`region` (example: :attr:`{"electricity-heat_decentral-B": 1}`).
-Do not provide `output_parameters` or leave their `var_value` empty to neglect a component in the constraint.
+Do not provide :attr:`output_parameters` or leave their :attr:`var_value` empty to neglect a component in the constraint.

 Preprocessed datapackages
 -------------------------